-In This Issue: The Gig Economy: Opportunities and Risk, AI In the Workforce and more!
+In This Issue: The Gig Economy, AI In the Workforce and more!

 On April 8, 2019, the federal government introduced Bill C-97, Budget Implementation Act, 2019, No. 1, for first reading.
 Bill C-97 is omnibus legislation enacting certain measures outlined in the 2019 Federal Budget.
 Below are some of the key amendments of interest to employers, pension plan administrators and human resources professionals.

 On April 11, 2019, the Ontario government tabled its 2019 Budget, Protecting What Matters Most (Budget), and introduced supporting implementation legislation, Bill 100, the Protecting What Matters Most Act (Budget Measures), 2019 (Bill 100).

 The Budget outlines key initiatives around broader public sector compensation, reforms within the healthcare sector, registered pension plans, freedom of information, and more.
 In this FTR Now, we highlight the proposals that are of particular interest to employers, benefits plan administrators and human resources professionals.